These are the characters of Sunrise's Valvrave the Liberator

-Body Surf: They can take control of other people's bodies by biting them.
+- Body Snatcher/Body Surf: They can take control of other people's bodies by biting them.

-Jumped at the Call: All of them, each for very different reasons, answered yes to the Valvrave's "Do you resign as a human?" prompt.
+- Jumped at the Call: Except for Haruto, all of them, each for very different reasons, answered yes to the Valvrave's "Do you resign as a human?" prompt.

 A young man living and attending high school in Jior.
 He prefers to avoid competition.
 The apparent death of Shoko at the hands of Dorssian soldiers convinces him to leap into the Valvrave and protect his home.
 Doing so has turned him into some sort of artificial, body-swapping vampire.
 His identity as the pilot of the Valvrave is also revealed to the world via livestream of his first battle online.
 As such, he's become somewhat of an international icon of the opposition against Dorssia.